willstepp/writings/hunger/hunger.md

 Ama saw the bucket next to the door of the shed, along with a few other tools for the journey.

-Is this about the task your father asked of you?
+Is this because of what your father asked you to do?

 It is, Mika answered.
 For the first time he looked her directly in the eyes.
-He saw she regarded him with love, but also suspicion.
+He saw she regarded him with love but also suspicion.

 But you have already fulfilled his request.
 I remember when you left.
 I remember when you returned.

+Ama looked at her son as though she wasn’t sure she knew him anymore.

 No. I failed, mama.
 And in my dreams last night I was reminded of that failure.
 So I must try again.
 And not fail.

 But the people of this tribe depend upon you.
 You are the best hunter among them.
 And this is a time of survival.
 You know what has been decreed by the elders, by Kulsathee.
 Every able man to hunt.
 Remember the blight?
 Remember the panic?
-Those times are not past.
+Those times are not in the past yet.
 Nothing is certain.

 I must obey my father.
-That is certain to me.
+That is certain.

 You are mistaken.
 Your father was not in his right mind, Mika.
 He was sick.
-It was not him that spoke that night.
+It was not him that spoke to you that night.
 It was the fever.
-Please don’t turn your back on your tribe.
-Your people.
-I will always love you as my son, but I cannot support this behavior.
-I will not.
+Please understand that.
+Whatever it was, it was from madness caused by the fever.
+Please don’t turn your back on your tribe during this crucial time.
+They are your people.
+I will always love you as my son but I will not support this behavior.
+I cannot support it.

 With these words Mika turned to face his mother.
 Her words were stern.
 Her face resolute.
-Mika saw that he was alone.
+Mika saw that he was truly alone.

 He picked his things from the ground, his flint knife, the bucket whose handle was wrapped with a thick layer of grass.
 He tucked the knife in his satchel and gripped the bucket in his left hand.
 He walked away.

 Ama cried.

-11450

-[walks past the feast of departure, his friends, he sees leoti there. gawoni asks him why he is not with the others, I am not going with them, and where his bow is, I did not bring it]
+After the ceremony the hunters and their wives and children ate together in the yard.
+There was cooked game, potato cakes.
+As Mika went by on the path he smelled the food and watched them.
+His friend Tye saw him and waved him over to join them.
+Mika did not go.
+Tye was confused and interlocked his fingers in the gesture of their friendship.
+Mika did not return the gesture.

+Please understand, my friend, I must go alone.

+He avoided everyone else by keeping his head down.
+He passed the circle of elders who gathered near the home of Kulsathee daily to smoke and talk about the old days.
+But he did not look in their direction, though he knew they saw him walking by.

+Though I honor you, elders, I must go alone.

+He saw Leoti among her friends near the creek.
+They were cleaning deer skins.
+She saw him and stopped working.
+The other girls noticed and teased her.
+But Mika did not approach.
+He felt that to speak to her now might sway him from the journey.
+He was stronger than he was before, but did not think he was strong enough to resist her power over him.

+Forgive me, Leoti, I must go alone.

+When Leoti realized Mika would not speak to her she was clearly hurt and returned to the work.
+From time to time she looked towards the road in hope that he would return though he did not.

+At the Northern gate stood Gawoni and a few other lookouts.
+They looked bored standing there with nothing to do in these times of peace.
+A couple of them amused themselves with games of dice.

+Though the gates were open because of it being daytime, Mika stopped when he saw them there.
+He felt he should say goodbye to someone at least.
+And there was no chance they would sway him from the journey he must take.

+Hello again, Gawoni.

+Hello, Mika.
+Why are you not with the other hunters?
+They are leaving soon, though by the Southern gates.

+I am not going with them.

+But where is your bow?

+I did not bring it with me.

+One of the lookouts, someone Mika did not know, spoke to him.

+But you are the Boy with the Bow, the greatest hunter among us.
+You and Tye are responsible for the majority of the food that has been gathered since the blight.
+Why will you not hunt?

+Mika nodded and then answered, I must do what my father has asked of me.
+When that is done, then will I pick up my bow again.
+Only then.

+The lookouts saw the bucket he carried and whispered among themselves.
+By their snearing Mika saw they resented him for abandoning the tribe in the time of need.

+Then Gawoni said, Safe travels, Boy with the Bucket!

+They all laughed at that clever turn of phrase, repeating it among themselves several more times, each time provoking more  fits of hilarity.

+Boy with the Bucket!
+Boy with the Bucket!

+Mika walked outside the gates onto the dirt path.
+He did not  turn back to address their taunts, which continued until he rounded the rock bend and therefore was out of earshot.

+~